Fadhil Salim

 Fadhil Salim (born 24 January 1983) is a retired Singaporean goalkeeper who last played for S.League club Hougang United.
-He is currently the goalkeeper coach of Singapore Premier League club Albirex Niigata (S).

 Playing career

 Fadhil started playing for Woodland Wellington in 2002.

 In 2010, Fadhil joined Hougang United.

 Fadhil was nominated by the club for the YEO'S People's Choice Award 2010 for the 2010 S.League season.

 Fadhil was voted the S.League 'Goalkeeper of the Year' for three consecutives time in 2011, 2012 and 2013.

 International career

 Fadhil make his Singapore national team debut on 26 December 2006 in a friendly match against Thailand at the Suphachalasai Stadium.

 Coaching career

 In March 2021, Fadhil was appointed as Albirex Niigata (S) as the club goalkeeper coach.